vitaliyshvarz/jest-coverage-guard/README.md

 > This script should be executed only after jest generated the coverage report, so as jest custom reporter.
 > This script with check your committed and uncommitted files.

-  Locally the script will check coverage on all files that you have changed and committed implementing current feature and all files that you are currently working with but not yet committed.
+  Locally the script will check coverage on all files that you have changed + committed files where commit message contains `featureNameRegExp`

   In CI environment it will check changed files from commits containing `featureNameRegExp` in message